Hash6232/home-server/INSTALL.md

 You install a service by navigating into their directory wiht `cd` and runnng `docker compose up -d`.
 To stop the entire stack of containers inside a docker-compose.yml file you can simply run `docker compose down` while inside the service directory.

+## DDNS and Wireguard

+DuckDNS has been my DDNS service of choice.
+It's main purpose is to automatically resolve a customizable URL so that it points to your main server public IP.
+The DuckDNS docker container will make sure to keep the domain synced to your public IP in case your ISP doesn't provide a static IP.
+In order to register to DuckDNS all you have to do is visit their [website](https://www.duckdns.org/), sign-in using on of the methods available, generate a subdomain of your choice and write it down along with your token which you'll be using in the `.env` file of the Wireguard's `docker-compose.yml`.

+Now all you have to do is to [expose the port](https://portforward.com/wireguard/) needed by Wireguard in your router and run the container stack.

 ## Media sharing

 ### SFTP - [Documentation](https://web.archive.org/web/20241114203204/https://www.turnkeylinux.org/docs/set-up-sftp-chroot-jail)